 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-During the week of June 23, we read some New Testament verses that remind us how deeply God involves Himself in the world He made.
+Many New Testament verses remind us how deeply God involves Himself in the world He made.

 Vigen Guroian's book "Inheriting Paradise" is subtitled "Meditations on Gardening" for good reason.
 As an avid gardener—the kind who harvests and consumes what the soil produces and is willing to plant, hoe and weed till the sweat pours down his aching back—Guroian sees the garden as a place where God's grace is offered to us.
 The book takes the reader through the liturgical seasons of the year and relates them to the seasons of a garden.
 So, for example, Guroian likens the weeding and preparation of the soil each spring, in anticipation of planting, to the Lenten work of weeding and preparing our souls to receive the Resurrected Christ.